betrusted-io/xous-docs/memory.md

 this is used for additional memory such as framebuffer ranges, IO ranges, or memory-mapped SPI flash.
 The name should be printable ASCII, and is primarily used for debugging.

-### Kernel Memory

-This structure specifies how kernel memory is laid out.

 ## Allocation Tables